 Certification, quality standards and labelling rules for UK wine producers, documents for wine importers and licensing for wine sellers.

-Aimed at growers and winemakers, wholesalers and retailers, importers and exporters, this guide explains EU and UK legislation that affects wine trade businesses.
+Aimed at growers and winemakers, wholesalers and retailers, importers and exporters, this guide explains legislation that affects wine trade businesses.

 Rules apply to quality standards for different types of wine, their labelling, record keeping, and the necessary documentation for moving wine, registering growers, licences for winemakers, retailers and wholesalers, as well as the requirement for traders to ensure that documentation accompanying wine is correct.